atsaloli/cicd/gitlab-ci/01-setting-up-ci/92-deploy-using-ssh.md

-# Set up trust relationship to deploy via SSH
+# Set up trust relationship to deploy to Stage via SSH

 We can have GitLab deploy our code after all tests pass.

 There are different ways to deploy code.

-In this section, we'll mock up deploying by pushing the code to the Web server document root over SSH (scp or rsync).
+Let's mock up deploying by pushing the code to the Stage Web server document root over SSH (scp or rsync), to demonstrate that pathway.

+And then we'll deploy to Prod a different way, to demonstrate another possible pathway.

-## Stage
+## Allow `gitlab-runner` user to SSH to Stage environment

 On the Runner Server, as the `gitlab-runner` user (which is the user that the Runners run as), generate a key-pair for pushing code to Stage